About AQED and its Mission

 Our Actions

-AQED is active with the government, the Quebec Ombudsman, its community and its members.
+AQED is active in interacting with the government, the Quebec Ombudsman, its community and its members.
 It carries out a variety of activities aimed at sharing its expertise and representing the homeschooling community.

 • School Service Centers and DYP